Ecosystem

 Every significant decision flows through governance before implementation:

-- Pre-approval — Compass validates the idea against policy
+- Pre-approval — Stackbilder validates the idea against policy during the PRODUCT/RISK modes

-- Review — Compass red-teams the architecture output
+- Review — Inline red-team review runs against the architecture output

 - Record — ADRs are persisted to the governance ledger (when